bscotch/stitch/CONTRIBUTING.md

 We would love to get your contributions to Stitch!
 This section details our expectations and requirements if you do want to contribute.

+## Commit conventions

+All of your commits must follow the conventions below.
+We recommend squashing your commits into one commit per feature/bugfix, but that isn't required.

+We follow the conventional-changelog Angular convention for commit messages, namely formatting them as `<type>: <subject>` where `type` is one of:

++ deps: Dependency update
++ feat: A new feature
++ fix: A bug fix
++ refactor: A code change that neither fixes a bug nor adds a feature
++ test: Adding missing or correcting existing tests
++ docs: Documentation only changes
++ perf: A code change that improves performance
++ chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

 ## Issues and Suggestions

 If you discover bugs or missing features, please post them as GitHub issues.
 Be extremely detailed and thorough in your explanation of the issue/suggestion and why it's important to address it.